annabitel/Vertical-Jump-Test/README.md

 4. Statistical Parametric Mapping is performed for 0.05 significance level using parametric or nonparametric test, depending on prior normality check.

 ## HOW TO RUN THE TEST
-1. In Select jump type field choose on dropdown jump type which you want to test (Squat jump or Counter movement jump)
+1. In Select jump type field choose jump type which you want to test (Squat jump or Counter movement jump)
-2. In Upload files for first trial, select from your drive .xlsx files with data for entire group (IMPORTANT!
+2. In Upload files for first trial, select from your drive .xlsx files with data for entire group performing first trial (IMPORTANT!
 Files must contain only 2 columns with force values from contact platforms.
-Minimum number of files to perform the test is 2)
+Minimum group size to perform the test is 2)
-3. In Upload files for second trial, select from your drive .xlsx files with data for entire group (IMPORTANT!
+3. In Upload files for second trial, select from your drive .xlsx files with data for entire group performing second trial (IMPORTANT!
 Files must contain only 2 columns with force values from contact platforms.
-Minimum number of files to perform the test is 2)
+Minimum group size to perform the test is 2)
 4. Click 'RUN TEST' to see the results of SPM test - plots and intervals where differences occurred.

 ---